Samiikshyaa/Dataset-for-Waste-Classification/README.md

 This contains test data set only.
-Train dataset were too large so it was not possible to add them all The dataset is not balanced.
+Train dataset were too large so it was not possible to add them all

+The dataset is not balanced.

-It has three classes of : Organic, Degradable
+It has three classes of wastes:
+Organic = O
+Recyclable = R
+Electronics = E